MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/activities-in-Attract.md

 role and choose to add individuals to view the PowerApp that they created with the library of interview questions.

-To learn more about the PowerApps Activity, refer to the [Extensibility](./Extensibility.md) topic.

-Note: The PowerApps activity is only available with the Comprehensive Hiring Add-On
+[!Note] The PowerApps activity is only available with the Comprehensive Hiring Add-On

 **YouTube Activity**